Connect to SingleStore Helios using TLS/SSL

 1. Download the singlestore_bundle.pem certificate file and save it to your MySQL client machine.

-a.
-The host shown under the Endpoint from your workspace in the Cloud Portal.
+1. The hostname displayed under the Endpoint for your workspace in the Cloud Portal.

 3. Test the connection to SingleStore Helios.
 The MySQL client will abort with an error if a secure connection cannot be established.
 While this is most likely due to a misconfiguration, it can also be due to a would-be attacker manipulating the secure connection to SingleStore Helios.